MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/introducing-enhanced-presence.md

 </table>

 For many applications, such a simple representation of the availability is an insufficient presence indicator.
 When a contact is busy, you may want to know if the individual is busy on the phone, in a meeting, catching up with the latest emails or working on another task.
 The additional information can help you decide the best way to reach the contact.
-Similarly, when you are away from the desk, you may want to let others know if you are on a lunch break, out of office, or in a meeting.
+Similarly, when you're away from the desk, you may want to let others know if you're on a lunch break, out of office, or in a meeting.

 ## Enhanced Presence